Simulate count data for one sample from a fictional single-cell RNA-seq experiment using the Splat method.

 Details

-This function closely mirrors splatSimulate
+This function closely mirrors splatSimulate.
+The main

 difference is that it takes the means simulated by splatPopSimulateMeans